The best and most beautiful things in the world

 Helen Keller (1880-1968) had a brief illness in childhood that left her blind and deaf, but once she unlocked the key to communication, she became one of the most high achieving women in America.

 Read about how to visit her home in northern Alabama, where you can touch the original water well pump that changed her life forever, here: http://www.helenkellerbirthplace.org.
 This is where she first connected sign language to an everyday object, and the moment is considered to be the pivotal point in time that launched her interest in education.
-(Tuscumbia currently has a population of approximately 8,400.)
+(Tuscumbia is a small town but has more than three times the number of residents there now than when Keller was young.)

 An example of her handwriting can be seen as her signature in the letter image on this page, which she wrote on behalf of the Institute of the Chinese Blind in New York in 1941 in order to raise funds for their organization in New York.